cyberarm/planet-wars/README.md

 ## Special Keys
 In-Game:
-* `X` Toggles debug mode on or off; Only available with --debug cmd option
+* `X` Toggles debug mode on or off; Only available with `--debug` option
-* `C` Prints out data for debugging waves; Only available with --debug cmd option
+* `C` Prints out data for debugging waves; Only available with `--debug` option
-* `V` Runs Planet-to-Planet collision check, used internally to remove overlapping planets; Only available with --debug cmd option
+* `V` Runs Planet-to-Planet collision check, used internally to remove overlapping planets; Only available with `--debug` option
 * `M` Toggles mute on or off.
-Affects --mute
+If sound and/or music is disabled in the menu this will do nothing.
+Affects `--mute`

 ## Road map
 * Online high scores - Time survived